Public Speaking – Introducing The Public Speaking Matrix

 The ideal course of actions toward the Public Speaking Matrix

-The ideal course of actions toward each cell of the matrix in my experience is the following: We all need to invest time and energy in promising Suiciders to turn them to Treasures.
+The ideal course of action toward each cell of the matrix in my experience is the following: We all need to invest time and energy in promising Suiciders to turn them to Treasures.
 Big Mouth Frogs, on the other hand, need to be identified by the conscious audience and curious event organizers as they absorb all attention.
 While they rarely have the potential to turn into the Suns, it is our responsibility to encourage them in any way we can.
-Event organizer’s curiosity and hard work can discover a treasure and turn it into a Sun.
+The event organizer’s curiosity and hard work can discover a treasure and turn it into a Sun.
 This is an ideal scenario for a conference to discover bright minds and help them share their ideas.
 The suns also need to know that they can always be better, shinier and more thoughtful.

 The table below summarizes the characteristics of the four types of speakers in the Public Speaking matrix and shows the strategic implications for the event organizers and audience in a long-term period.